JustinPatenaude/balticathletics/index.md

   button_text: PPE
   button_link: https://balticathletics.com/brands/ppe
   image: "/PPE Brand Logo__.png"
-- title: Baltic Athletics awarded the Regina Public Schools bid for Wall Padding!
+- title: Baltic Athletics awarded the Regina Public Schools bid!
   text: We are excited to be working with RPS to put wall padding in their schools
     this summer!
   button_text: ''
   button_link: ''
-  image: "/rpslogo2.png"
+  image: "/rpslogo3.png"
 - title: We Are Moving!!
   text: Stay tuned for a Grand Opening Announcement in September!!
   button_text: ''